Navid200/xDrip/docs/Battery-condition.md

 G6 Battery

 It's not a good idea to have a replacement transmitter stashed.
 The battery ages even if you are not using the transmitter.
-In fact, if you look at the transmitter box, you can see two differernt dates printed on it.
+In fact, if you look at the transmitter box, you can see two different dates printed on it.
 The first date is the date of manufacture.
-The second date is the date the manufacturere considers the transmitter to be too old.
+The second date is the date the manufacturer considers the transmitter to be too old.
 That's because of the expected lifetime of the battery.

 You can see 2 voltages (Voltage A and Voltage B) reported on the G5/G6 status page.
 ![](./images/system-status-pg.png)